Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 32 - SQL/32.03 Updating Single Values and Adding Columns in SQL/README.md

 ```

 After running these statements, the Pen now has a stock value of 32, and the Pencil has a stock value of 12.
 Our table is now complete without any null values.

+## Reflections on Updating Values

+It can be tedious to update values, especially if you did not account for certain columns when creating the schema.